 Best For: Those looking to improve and gain more hiking experience

 The Eagle Walk is an exciting Austrian hiking adventure, getting the chance to truly explore more of the Austrian Tyrol.
 Obviously, 420km is an epically long distance, but it is split into 33 stages which can be tackled at any point depending on your time restrictions and hiking expertise.
 Typically starting in St. Johann and working your way through a lot of varied terrain from the steep peaks, valleys and meadows.
 During the trek, there is the Goetheweg trail which overlooks Innsbruck, for a unique and alternative view of a city and then ascends the Großglockner mountain, which is the highest peak in Austria.

-Along the way, you must stop off in the village of Scheffau which is a picture postcard, traditional and the perfect pit stop to refuel.
+Along the way, you must stop off in the Austrian village of Scheffau which is a picture postcard, traditional and the perfect pit stop to refuel.

 Trail Length: 6 different short routes, around 50km in total

 Best For: Art enthusiasts

 The Nock/ art trails are a different take to a traditional mountain hike, combining the natural beauty of the Alps with culture, through art and sculptures.
 Artists have used local materials to create impressive art that sits along the 6 different hiking trails, with the intention of sparking thought and alternative perspectives when surrounded by nature.
-There is around 50km of the art trails, with routes ranging from steep and challenging to paved and flat paths, so you can choose whichever suits you and your buddies.
+There is around 50km of the art trails, with routes and walks ranging from steep and challenging to paved and flat paths, so you can choose whichever suits you and your buddies.
 The nearest town is the rustic Bad Kleinkirchheim in Carinthia, surrounded by the Nockberge Mountains, so the art trails are a great relaxing and cultural day out, during your trip to the region.

 All the art trails link up to the long-distance trails of the Alps-Adriatic, so this a perfect alternative start to a longer trip.